skx/deployr/README.md

 If you want to keep your deployment recipes automatable, and reproducible, then scripting them with a tool like this is ideal.
 (Though you might prefer something more popular & featureful such as `ansible`, `fabric`, `salt`, etc.)

+"Competing" systems tend to offer more facilities, such as the ability to add Unix users, setup MySQL database, add cron-entries, etc.  Although it isn't impossible to do those things in `deployr` it is not as natural as other solutions.
+(For example you can add a cron-entry by uploading a file to `/etc/cron.d/my-service`, or you can add a user via `Run adduser bob 2>/dev/null`.)

+One obvious facility that most similar systems, such as ansible, offer is the ability to perform looping operations, and comparisions.
+We don't offer that and I'm not sure we ever will - even if we did add the ability to add cronjobs, etc.

 ## Installation